freqtrade/freqtrade/docs/recursive-analysis.md

 | rsi_14       | 24.141% | -0.876% | 0.070% | 0.007% | -0.000% | -0.000% | -      |
 ```

 The column headers indicate the different `startup_candle_count` used in the analysis.
-The values in the table indicate the variance of the backtested indicators compared to the benchmark value.
+The values in the table indicate the variance of the calculated indicators compared to the benchmark value.

 `nan%` means the value of that indicator cannot be calculated due to lack of data.
 In this example, you cannot calculate RSI with length 30 with just 21 candles (1 current candle + 20 startup candles).